-Figure 9.31: Workflow information for the installer.
+Figure 9.37: Workflow information for the installer.

-Workflow name The workflow name is based on the name used when saving the workflow in the Navigation Area.
-The workflow name is essential because it is used as part of the workflow id (see more in section 9.2.3).
+id (see more in section 9.2.4).
 The workflow name can be changed during the installation of the workflow.
 This is useful whenever you have a workflow that you would like to use e.g. with small variations.
 The original workflow name will remain the same in the Navigation Area - only the installed workflow will receive the customized name.